malferov/malferov/README.md

 ## :technologist: About

 Passionate about technology and enjoying being a DevOps engineer.
-I work on practical problems and business needs, choosing the right technologies or creating new custom software.
+I work on practical problems and business needs, choosing the right technologies and creating new custom software.

 ## :hammer_and_wrench: Prefered Stack